ibericode/mailchimp-for-wordpress/readme.txt

 - Improved CSS reset for the sign-up checkbox
 - Added deprecated warning to some functions
+- Improvements to third-party forms integration for the sign-up checkbox.
+Integrating with the [Events Manager](https://wordpress.org/plugins/events-manager/) plugin should work now.
 - Updated Dutch translations
 - Updated English translations